damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] People Ops: Add new team member to the info sheets of the next Summit if applies.
 1. [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] People Ops: [Create a profile](https://about.gitlab.com/handbook/people-operations/#add-egencia) on [Egencia](https://about.gitlab.com/handbook/travel/) for new team member.
-1. [ ] New team member: schedule 10 "Virtual Coffee break calls" of 30 mins with 10 different colleagues to get to know your team.
+1. [ ] New team member: schedule 10 [Virtual Coffee break calls](https://about.gitlab.com/handbook/#coffee-break-calls) of 30 mins with 10 different colleagues to get to know your team.
 You can also schedule more calls, or ask for help on the #questions channel in slack.
    1. [ ] call with ___
    1. [ ] call with ___
    1. [ ] call with ___